pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-8-pnr-holdings-complex.md

 - Monitor mitigation effectiveness
 - Update plans as needed

-**[Your Organization] Mitigation**: Develop and implement mitigation plans for all high and medium risks.
+**OHU-PNR Mitigation**: Develop and implement mitigation plans for all high and medium risks.

 #### Risk Monitoring